jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

   and the terminal shows a ` <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_

-* after I will make the name with an assignment to :ref:`None`
+* after I make the name with an assignment to :ref:`None`

   .. code-block:: python